 Leong Leong is an award-winning design firm based in New York.
 Leong Leong is focused on projects that envision new relationships between culture and commerce, public and private, figure and field, domestic and monumental, diagram and effect.
 The studio’s interests are not defined by a particular project type, but by the potential to create environments and artifacts with cultural resonance.
 Leong Leong’s design process and research is driven by a curiosity for new organization typologies and aesthetic experiences, which offer new ways of living, working, and interacting with one another.
-Frequently expanding the role of the architect with a diverse staff of designers and researchers, Leong Leong’s approach spans between strategic thinking and material experimentation
+Frequently expanding the role of the designer with a diverse staff of designers and researchers, Leong Leong’s approach spans between strategic thinking and material experimentation

 CHRISTOPHER LEONG, Founding Partner, received his Master of Architecture from Princeton University and his Bachelor of Arts from University of California, Berkeley.
 As partner at Leong Leong, he has overseen the direction of multiple mixed-use projects including the Anita May Rosenstein Campus of the Los Angeles LGBT Center and the AAFE Center for Community and Entrepreneurship.
 He is currently on the board of Triple Canopy and the Occulus Committee at the AIA New York Chapter.
 He has also served as the co-chair of the New Practices Committee at the AIA Center for Architecture.
 Chris is currently Adjunct Assistant Professor at the Columbia University Graduate School of Architecture, Planning and Preservation.
 Leong Leong is the recipient of the Architectural League of New York’s Emerging Voices Award, the AIA New York New Practices Award, and has been recognized as a Design Vanguard by Architectural Record.